radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have fixed a few bugs (see NEWS.md for details) and addressed a URL forwarding issues uncovered by CRAN.

+## Test environments

+* Ubuntu Linux through WSL2: R 4.0.5
+* Windows (development) through devtools::check_win_devel()

+## R CMD check result

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for radiant.model.

+## Resubmission

+This is a resubmission.
 Thanks for Kurt I was able to fix an error uncovered in CRAN testing.

 ## Test environments